kevin-tran-tech/kevin-tran-tech/README.md

 ### ✨ About Me

-I'm Kevin Tran, a student at UCLA studying applied mathematics with a deep interest in cybersecurity.
+My name is Kevin Tran and I'm a student at UCLA studying applied mathematics with a deep interest in cybersecurity.
 I aspire to become a Cybersecurity Analyst or Cybersecurity Engineer.
 I am currently enhancing my skills through hands-on projects, continuous learning, and certifications in cybersecurity.

 Thanks for visiting my profile!